Sylius/RefundPlugin/UPGRADE-1.4.md

    `Sylius\RefundPlugin\Listener\UnitRefundedEventListener` and the `UnitRefundedEventListener` listens now to all events implementing `Sylius\RefundPlugin\Event\UnitRefundedInterface`.

+#### Backward compatible changes

+All changes below are backward compatible, but we recommend upgrading to 1.4 as in the next major version we remove deprecated code:

-2. The constructor of the `Sylius\RefundPlugin\Command\GenerateCreditMemo` command has been changed:
+1. The constructor of the `Sylius\RefundPlugin\Command\GenerateCreditMemo` command has been changed:

    ```diff
        public function __construct(